davekirby/EFFProject/report/PROJ_KirbyD.md

 The observations and action spaces are undocumented, but from the source code it appears that the observations are:

 - 0: the x coordinate of the tip of the pendulum, between -1.0 and 1.0
-- 1: the y coordinate of the tip of the pendulum, betweeen -1.0 and 1.0
+- 1: the y coordinate of the tip of the pendulum, between -1.0 and 1.0
 - 2: the angular velocity of the pendulum, between -8.0 and 8.0.

 The action is the torque to apply, between -2.0 and 2.0.

 The reward is a penalty calculated by how far the pendulum is from the upright position each timestep, so is always negative.
 The run ends after 200 timesteps.

 Figure 17 shows the results from for training session with a population of 50 over 50 iterations.
-Although superficially a similar task to cartpole, the performance was much worse.
+Although superficially a similar task to CartPole, the performance was much worse.
 It took far longer to achieve a reasonable score, and in one of the runs barely learnt anything after 50 generations.
 For the runs that did achieve a reasonable score in training, replaying them against reset environments showed that they were highly sensitive to the start position.
-For some start angles they moved it to the vertical position straight away and held it there for a good score, for othe start positions they never managed to gain control and swung wildly.
+For some start angles they moved it to the vertical position straight away and held it there for a good score, for the start positions they never managed to gain control and swung wildly.

 I hypothesise that part of the reason for this is that the observations are in terms of x and y coordinates of the tip, rather than the angle.
 To achieve good control the coordinates would need to be translated back into a single angle, which is beyond the realm of the fuzzy rules.
 Possibly given sufficiently complex rules and enough time to evolve them, they could achieve a reasonable approximation.